deadvoxelx/HellishEnds/CONTRIBUTING.md

 # Scope of Project
-Mainly overhauling the Nether, but other stuff is welcome.
+Mainly overhauling the Nether and the End, but other stuff is welcome.